qwertie/ungglish/index.md

+---
+layout: section
+title: Home
+---

 Hero
 ----

+Learning English in a classroom can take many years, but you can be fluent in Ungglish in less than a year.

 Ungglish is like English, but it's not English.
 It's dramatically easier to learn, so students of English can make progress faster and have more fun.

-- 10 times easier than English
+- About 8 times easier than English
 - Phonetic: After learning the rules, you can tell how any Ungglish word is pronounced by looking at it.
 - Small vocabulary: Ungglish has much fewer word roots than English.
 "Word group" suffixes help students understand sentences having certain kinds of unfamiliar words.
 - Simple & Regular: No irregular plurals, virtually no irregular past tenses.
 Pronouns are partially regularized, and verbs have only two conjugations.